northstowekarate/northstowekarate.github.io/index.md

   <div class="col-md-4">
     <div class="card h-100 shadow-sm">
       <div class="card-body">
         <p class="card-text">“It has been a pleasure being part of the club.
-We really appreciate seeing our daughter achieve so much and grow in both confidence and strength.”</p>
+We really appreciate seeing our child achieve so much and grow in both confidence and strength.”</p>
         <p class="text-muted small mb-0">— Parent of a young student</p>
       </div>
     </div>